-- 4. Select the mode from the drop-down list of Mode, there are four modes selectable for the analog cameras: Standard, Indoor, Dim Light and Outdoor. - 5.
+- 4. Select the mode from the drop-down list of Mode, there are four modes selectable: Standard, Indoor, Dim Light and Outdoor. - 5.
 Adjust the image parameters according to actual needs.
-The parameters include Brightness, Contrast, Saturation, Hue, Sharpness and Denoising for the analog cameras.
+The parameters include Brightness, Contrast, Saturation, Hue, Sharpness and Denoising.
 You can also click Restore to set the parameters to the default settings. - 6.
 You can click Copy to copy the image settings of the current camera to other analog cameras. - 7.
 Click Apply to save the settings.

-Chapter 15 DVR Management and
+Chapter 14 DVR Management and